aepfli/aepfli.github.io/_posts/2021-03-17-Grade-Repositories-Plugin-the-struggle-is-real.md

 Simply said, reduce complexity and make it more elegant.
 Currently there is too much code in the plugin from trial and error.
-I think it is cluttered, it is missing strucuture, and it is confusing as hell.
+I think it is cluttered, it is missing structure, and it is confusing as hell.

 ### DSL-like API